-Traveling is the better way to explore the culture, tradition, and way of life.
-Nepal is not the only country of the Himalayas, but a nation to learn about the lifestyle, tradition, and their festivals.
-The culture and tradition of Nepalis in the high Himalayas is quite similar to that of Tibet.
-Tiji festival, celebrated in upper Mustang of Nepal, is one of the most famous festivals in the Himalayas of Nepal.
-Lo-manthang is a forbidden kingdom, now a rural municipality in Mustang district.
+Traveling is a better way to explore the culture, tradition, and way of life.
+Nepal is not the only country in the Himalayas, but a nation to learn about the lifestyle, tradition, and festivals.
+The culture and tradition of Nepalis in the high Himalayas are quite similar to that of Tibet.
+Tiji festival, celebrated in the upper Mustang of Nepal, is one of the most famous festivals in the Himalayas of Nepal.
+Lo-manthang is a forbidden kingdom, now a rural municipality in the Mustang district.

-The Tiji festival generally celebrates in May or June.
-The King Samduk Rabden started the Tiji Festival in the 17th century.
+The Tiji festival is generally celebrated in May or June.
+King Samduk Rabden started the Tiji Festival in the 17th century.
 To commemorate the triumph of Dorje Sonnu – a monstrous being that ravaged human flesh.
 The monks offer prayers for world peace and also for overcoming any obstacles in the future.
 This festival is three days of annual events in Lo-manthang, upper Mustang.

 Tiji Festivals: A Three Days of an annual Festival

-The unrolling of the Thanka and mask dances are common cultural practices in the Nepal Himalayas as well as Tibet.
-Tiji festival is being celebrated in Lo-manthang from May 31 to June 2 this year.
+The unrolling of the Thanka and mask dances are common cultural practices in the Nepal Himalayas and Tibet.
+Tiji festival Trek dates for 2022 will hold in Lo-manthang from May 27 to May 29 this year.

 Getting to Upper Mustang

-The Upper Mustang trek offers you a taste of Nepali ethnic culture as well as spectacular views of snow-capped mountains like Annapurna, Nilgiri, Dhaulagiri among many others.
-The area is opened to the foreigners in 1992 only.
-This isolation helped maintain a way of life almost unchanged for centuries.
+The Upper Mustang trek offers you a taste of Nepali ethnic culture and spectacular views of snow-capped mountains like Annapurna, Nilgiri, and Dhaulagiri, among many others.
+The Mustang region is opened to foreigners in 1992 only.
+Because of the isolated regions that helped maintain a way of life almost unchanged for centuries.